rynobax/ok-form/README.md

 The second argument to `test` is the `Context` object, explained in detail [here](TODO)

+Note that these tests will run even if the value is nullish, unlike the type specific tests (eg. `max`, `.length`, etc).

 ```
 const schema = ok.string().test(v => {
   if (v === 'evil') return 'No evil allowed';